 5. Steve Jobs accepted that he never liked his school structure and preferred unconventional ways of studying.
 He had a low GPA shockingly-being just 2.65!

-6. Travelling around India, he spent 7 months experimenting psychedelic drugs and finally adopting the practices of Zen Buddhism.
+6. Traveling around India, he spent 7 months experimenting psychedelic drugs and finally adopting the practices of Zen Buddhism.

 8. He once stole from his friend and co-founder Wozniak!
 When they both first created the Breakout game for Atari, they planned to split the pay 50-50.
 Though Atari gave Jobs $5000, he told Wozniak that the company paid only $700, leaving Woz to take home just $350, while Jobs pocketed the other $4650.

 Steve Jobs, Ronald Wayne and Steve Wozniak, the three early founders of Apple Inc. Image source

 9. There was a third founder of Apple, indeed.
 His name was Ronald Wayne, who designed the company’s first logo also.
 But just after two weeks of partnering with Jobs and Wozniak, he sold his 10% stake for just and just $800.
 Wish he could regret that decision!